 Minimalistic as it is, Blueair Blue Pure 411 comes with only one control button, with no advanced features whatsoever.
 However, it does have some interesting options such as memory of the last used speed and the possibility to use the smart plug, since it turns ON the minute the air purifier is connected to power.

-Contrary to Blueair, Mi 3H comes with a variety of advanced features such as Auto Mode, Air Quality Sensor/Indicator, and most interesting of all, a Smart App.
+Contrary to Blueair, Mi 3H comes with a variety of advanced features such as Auto Mode, Air Quality Sensor/Indicator, and, most interesting of all, a Smart App.
 So, let’s cut to the chase.

-Like I already mentioned in the previous section, having a single control button is what simplifies the usage of the Blueair Blue Pure 411 air purifier.
+As I already mentioned in the previous section, having a single control button is what simplifies the usage of the Blueair Blue Pure 411 air purifier.
 You can find it on the upper side and control the device with a soft touch.
 That way, not only can you turn ON/OFF your air purifier but also switch between fan speeds and filter reset functions.

 Although sometimes we like to keep things easy, Xiaomi Mi 3H is an example where less isn’t always more.
 Given its numerous functions, Xiaomi demands a bit more effort if you want full use of its potential.
 With that said, you will find a frontally positioned button with whom you can power ON or OFF, change operating modes, etc. And if you want a little bit advanced control system, simply download the Mi Home app, and you will be able to control your device from any location.